WebOfTrust/skwa/README.md

 ## SKWA Encrypted Communication

 The Ed25519 signature key-pair of the SKWA identifier may be converted to an X25519 encryption/decryption key=pair.
-Depending on the operation mode (solo, or duo) This enables encrypted messages to sent to or from a SKWA node.
+Depending on the operation mode (solo, or duo) This enables encrypted messages to sent to or from a SKWA node using either Asymmetric encryption or a DH exchange to create a shared symmetric key.
 The specific format of an encrypted message body may be ReST API dependent.
 A suggested approach is to use a JSON body with a designated field whose value is the encrypted data in either CESR or Base64 format.
 Other fields in the body can indicate the details of the encrypted field if not obvious from the context.
 Another approach would use the whole message body for the encrypted data with a mime-type of text/plain with a header (TBD) to provide the encryption suite and appropriate identifiers.

 Currently CESR supports codes X25519 encrypted salts (16 byte) and seeds (32 byte).
 The type of seed is context dependent.
-A future CESR code for variable length encrypted data may be specified.
+Future CESR code for variable length encrypted data may be specified (one each for asymmetric encryption and symmetric encryption).

 ### Asymmetric Encryption
 LibSodium supports the secret-box asymmetric encryption/decryption.
 In solo mode, the SKWA node may use the X25519 equivalent of its Ed2519 key pair to either encrypt messages using the X25519 pubic key that it stores encrypted.
 It may decrypt those messages with its X25519 private key.
 Or another node or server may use the X25519 public key to encrypt messages to send to that SKWA node.
 A given ReST endpoint API may indicate